Combat

 4. Magic

-All spells are cast simultaneously.
-A spell is spoiled if the caster is struck while casting or if they are already in melee.
+All spells are cast in order of level (equal levels occur simultaneously).
+A spell is spoiled if the caster is struck while casting or if they are fail a saving throw.

 Spells require one full round of preparation before they can be cast.
 A caster who begins preparing a spell in round 1 may cast it in round 2 — provided they are not struck or forced into melee during the preparation round.